iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 Statistics is used to summarize data.
 Probability is a way to find likeliness of an event to happen.
 Permutation and combination are ways to count events and possibilities.
 All these learning are from [Khan Academy](https://www.khanacademy.org/math/statistics-probability).

-{:toc}
+* Do not remove this line (it will not be displayed) {:toc}

 # Statistics